Testing Mobile Internet Speeds

 To truly optimize your connectivity, you need to learn how to measure your real-world performance to know if your efforts are having an impact.

-And the best quantitative measurement of this is the download and upload speeds you are actually getting, which often have no direct relation to bars or dots.
+And the best quantitative measurement of this is the download and upload speeds you are actually getting.

 Enjoy This Free Guide